kivy/kivy/doc/sources/guide/graphics.rst

 Context instructions
 --------------------

-Context instructions manipulate the opengl context, you can rotate, translate, and scale your canvas, attach a texture or change the drawing color, this one is the most commonly used, but others are really useful too::
+Context instructions manipulate the opengl context.
+You can rotate, translate, and scale your canvas.
+You can also attach a texture or change the drawing color.
+This one is the most commonly used, but others are really useful too::

    with self.canvas.before: